Darboux-Lie derivatives: Derivatives

 Let $M_1$ and $M_2$ be smooth manifolds and $h\from M_1 \to M_2$ a smooth map.
 For a pair of vector fields $X_1 \in \vf(M_1)$, $X_2 \in \vf(M_2)$, we call the map

 \emph{the Trautman lift of $h$}.
 Alternatively (cf.~\cite[Lemma~47.2]{kolar}), we have

-\begin{remark} The map $\genlieder_{(X_1,X_2)}h$ was initially introduced by Trautman in~\cite{trautman} without a specific name.
+\begin{remark} The map $\trlift_{(X_1,X_2)}h$ was initially introduced by Trautman in~\cite{trautman} without a specific name.
 It was later referred to as the ``generalized Lie derivative'' in a series of articles by Kol\'{a}\v{r} and his coauthors, with the main results summarized in \cite[Ch.~XI]{kolar}.
 However, we have chosen to deviate from this terminology because ``generalized Lie derivatives'' do not align with our concept of a derivative and never specialize to Lie derivatives.
-Instead, they serve as an intermediate step in the construction of Lie derivatives. \end{remark} The Trautman lift is particularly useful when $h: \fb_1 \to \fb_2$ is a map of fibered manifolds and $X_1$, $X_2$ are lifts of the same vector field on the base manifold.
-In this case, the values of $\genlieder_{(X_1,X_2)}h$ lie in the vertical subbundle $\vb\fb_2$ of the tangent bundle $T\fb_2$.
-Suppose $\fb_2$ is of the form $P\gtimes N$, where $G$ is a Lie group, $P$ is a principal $G$-bundle and $N$ is a manifold equipped with a smooth left $G$-action.
-In this case, we can identify $\vb\fb_2$ with $P\gtimes TN$ via the isomorphism
+Instead, they serve as an intermediate step in the construction of Lie derivatives. \end{remark} The Trautman lift is particularly useful when $h: \fb_1 \to \fb_2$ is a map of fiber bundles over a manifold $M$ and $X_1$, $X_2$ are lifts of the same vector field on $M$.
+In this case, the values of $\trlift_{(X_1,X_2)}h$ lie in the vertical subbundle $\vb\fb_2$ of the tangent bundle $T\fb_2$. \begin{definition} Let $h \from \fb_1 \to \fb_2$ be a bundle morphism over $M$ and $(X_1, X_2)$ a pair of lifts of the same vector field on $M$ to $\fb_1$ and to $\fb_2$, respectively.
+For a vector bundle $E$ over $M$ and a vector bundle map $\alpha\from \vb\fb_2 \to E$ that covers the projection $\fb_2 \to M$, we denote the composite